mspnp/multi-stage-azure-pipeline-automation/README.md

 ## Deploy Azure Resources

-Follow steps below to deploy ARM template from within Visual Studio
+You can choose to deploy this project from *Visual Studio* or using *Azure Cloud Shell* The steps below show how to deploy ARM template from within Visual Studio

  - [Creating and deploying Azure resource groups through Visual Studio](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/create-visual-studio-deployment-project)

-Alternatively, you can also choose to run the deployment script, from within [Azure Cloud Shell](https://shell.azure.com), clone this repository to your local machine, switch **to the `multistage-azure-pipeline-automation-logicapp` folder** and upload the template & paramter json files to clouddrive
+Alternatively, you can also choose to run the deployment script, from within [Azure Cloud Shell](https://shell.azure.com), clone this repository to your local machine, switch to the `multistage-azure-pipeline-automation-logicapp` folder and upload the template & paramter json files to clouddrive

 ![Azure Cloud Shell](screenshots/azure-cloud-shell.png)